ibm-cloud-docs/virtualization/hyper-v-setup.md

 The process of setting up Hyper-V includes the initial configuration of Hyper-V, the creation of a virtual machine, and the network configuration on the new virtual machine.
 The following guidelines explain these processes.

+## Hyper-V support responsibilities
+{: #hyper-v-support-responsibilities}

+The following information describes support responsibilities for Hyper-V.

+{{site.data.keyword.cloud}} is responsible for enabling Hyper-V on virtual servers.

+{{site.data.keyword.cloud_notm}} does not offer support for the following actions.
+For more information, see [Hyper V documentation](https://learn.microsoft.com/en-us/windows-server/virtualization/hyper-v/){: external}.

+   -	Configuration that is required to use Hyper-V.
+   -	The installation, setup, and management of Hyper-V.
+   -	The installation, configuration, and troubleshooting of guest virtual servers that are inside a Hyper-V-enabled IaaS virtual machine.

+The Hyper-V user is responsible for all setup, configuration, operation, and ongoing management of Hyper-V and its guest virtual servers.

 ## Using Hyper-V Manager
 {: #using-hyper-v-manager}